Mr-Liquid/code-challenge/README.md

 **Time to spend**

 We expect you to spend 6-8 hours to complete this challenge.
 However you can do the assignment whenever you want within a 24 hour window after you forked the repository.
+When you're finished send us the url of the forked repository with your code.